Unity-Technologies/articulations-robot-demo/README.md

 * `Joint Friction` - Amount of friction that is applied as a result of connected bodies moving relative to this body

 ### Drives
 There are two ways to move articulation joints - by applying forces, or by using drives.
+In this project, we use drives.
 A drive attempts to move the joint to the specified `target` or at the specified `target velocity`.
-For example, in this project, we move our revolute joints by updating the `target` to the desired rotation in degrees.
+Here, we move our revolute joints by updating the `target` to the desired rotation in degrees.
 You can see this being done in the `RotateTo` method in the `ArticulationJointController` script.

 The drive acts like a spring in its attempt to achieve and maintain the `target`.